MiMoText/inception_themes/README.md

 ## About

-This repository contains the scripts and files for extracting the thematic statements from the scholarly literature texts annotated in INCEpTION.
+This repository contains the scripts for extracting the thematic statements from the scholarly literature texts annotated in INCEpTION.

 ## Prerequisites